So just what is Heroku? It’s a service for developers eager to get their applications online without having to worry about infrastructure details.

 - Run admin processes as one-off tasks.

-- Create your own free Heroku account.
-You will get 512 MB RAM, 1 web/1 worker.
-This is enough to get started deploying prototype applications.
+Create your own free Heroku account.
+You will get 512 MB RAM, 1 web/1 worker, which is enough to get started deploying prototype applications.

 git push "heroku master"